 \section{Correlation Functions}

 We calculate the correlation between the shape of central galaxies S, with the positions of all density tracers, i.e galaxies D, and the correlation between the position of centrals with the positions of all galaxies.
 For normalization purposes, we define a sample of randomly distributed points in the simulation box as $R_S$.
-This corresponds to the an uncorrelated sample of galaxy shapes.
+This has the same abundance as the sample with galaxy shapes.
 Analogously, randomly distributed density tracers are labelled $R_D$.

 In a cosmological simulation, availability of three-dimensional shapes for galaxies allows one to define a three-dimensional alignment correlation function as \be \eta_e(r) = \langle |\hat{\Vec{r}}\cdot\hat{\Vec{u}}({\Vec{x}+\Vec{r}})|^2\rangle - 1/3, \ee where the hats correspond to unit vectors, $u$ is the direction of the major-axis of a galaxy at position $\vec{x}$ and $r$ is the co-moving separation between galaxies, averaged over all galaxy-central pairs with separation $r$.
 A positive correlation corresponds to the major-axis pointing parallel to the three-dimensional distance vector separating the two points.